Westchester Medical Center

 Westchester Medical Center University Hospital (WMC), formerly Grasslands Hospital, is an 895-bed Regional Trauma Center providing health services to residents of the Hudson Valley, northern New Jersey, and southern Connecticut.
 It is known for having one of the highest case mix index rates of all hospitals in the United States.
 652 beds are at the hospital's primary location in Valhalla, while the other 243 beds are at the MidHudson Regional Hospital campus in Poughkeepsie.
 It is organized as Westchester County Health Care Corporation, and is a New York State public-benefit corporation.

 Westchester Medical Center is the primary academic medical center and University Hospital of New York Medical College.
 Many of New York Medical College's faculty provide patient care, teach, and conduct research at the adjacent campus.
-Westchester Medical Center provides diverse specialty services to patients of all ages, and hosts one of the leading Kidney and Liver transplant programs in New York, and is home to Maria Fareri Children's Hospital, the only all-specialty children's hospital in the region.
+Westchester Medical Center provides various specialty services to patients, hosts one of the leading kidney and liver transplant programs in New York, and is home to Maria Fareri Children's Hospital, the only all-specialty children's hospital in the region.

 Organization

 Westchester County Health Care Corporation is guided by an 18-member board of directors, many of whom are appointed by the New York State Governor.
-Its management team is headed by President and CEO Michael Israel, who is also on the board and reports to the board.
+Its management team is headed by president and CEO Michael Israel, who is also on the board and reports to the board.
 In 2017, it had operating expenses of $1.379 billion, an outstanding debt of $670.27 million, and a level of staffing of 3,342 people.

 History

-Originally purchased in 1915, the site which would eventually become Westchester Medical Center was first used as a United States Army Hospital during World War I. In 1920, the Army turned the hospital over to the Westchester County government which renamed it Grasslands Hospital.
+Originally purchased in 1915, the site which would eventually become Westchester Medical Center was first used as a United States Army hospital during World War I. In 1920, the Army turned the hospital over to the Westchester County government which renamed it Grasslands Hospital.
 In the 1920s and 1930s, Grasslands Hospital specialized in treating adults and children with tuberculosis, polio, scarlet fever, and diphtheria and later became known for its cardiovascular services and became one of the first public institutions to establish a renal dialysis unit.
 Grasslands Hospital was closed in 1977 to make way for its modern replacement, the newly built regional academic medical center then known as Westchester County Medical Center.
 In 1998, Westchester Medical Center became an independent institution after being spun off from the county government as an independent public benefit corporation known as the Westchester County Health Care Corporation.

 Clinical and specialty services

-With 900 physicians Westchester Medical Center specializes in many different services.
+With 900 physicians, Westchester Medical Center specializes in many different services.